Kingsley Grist Mill

 Kingsley's Mill, the only mill ever designed and built by nationally known Vermont covered bridge builder Nicholas M. Powers of Clarendon, served Vermont's grain production needs from 1882 until 1935.

 Erected 2005 by Vermont Division for Historic Preservation.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Brown Bridge (approx. 3.1 miles away); Paul P. Harris (approx. 4 miles away); Old Stone Shop (approx. 4.3 miles away); Rural Otter Creek Valley Multiple Resource Area (approx. 5 miles away); George Schmitt (approx. 5.2 miles away); Major General Merritt A. Edson (approx. 5.9 miles away); Korea War Memorial (approx. 5.9 miles away); Rutland World War I Memorial (approx. 5.9 miles away).
+Brown Bridge (approx. 3.1 miles away); Paul P. Harris (approx. 4 miles away); Ralph H. Pickett Veterans Memorial Park (approx. 4.2 miles away); Wallingford Revolutionary War Memorial (approx. 4.3 miles away); Old Stone Shop

 Categories. • Agriculture • Industry & Commerce • Waterways & Vessels •

 Credits.
 This page was last revised on October 24, 2017.
 This page originally submitted on June 15, 2014, by John Arsenault of Middletown Springs, Vermont.
-This page has been viewed 390 times since then and 4 times this year.
+This page has been viewed 409 times since then.
 Photos: 1, 2, 3. submitted on June 15, 2014, by John Arsenault of Middletown Springs, Vermont. • Bill Pfingsten was the editor who published this page.